netsec-ethz/scion-coord/README.md

 #### Credentials

-In order for the configurations to be generated, credentials for all ISDs (%) with SCIONLab ASes must exist:
+In order for the configurations to be generated, for each ISD with a SCIONLabServer the following files must exist (here shown for ISD1):
 ```
-credentials/ISD%.crt
+credentials/ISD1.crt (certificate of one core AS in the ISD)
-credentials/ISD%.key
+credentials/ISD1.key (signing key of one core AS in the ISD)
-credentials/ISD%.trc
+credentials/ISD1.trc (TRC of the ISD)
 ```